OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-25.md

 Edom, Moab, and the sons of Ammon;

 ## Jeremiah 25:22
-all the kings of Tyre, all the kings of Sidon, and the kings of the coastlands across the sea;
+the rulers of Tyre, the rulers of Sidon, and the leaders of the coastlands across the sea;

 ## Jeremiah 25:23
 Dedan, Tema, Buz, and all who have the corners of their hair cut;